Tuesday, January 17, 2017

 Head Over Heels

-I stumbled upon Head Over Heels by pure chance today.
-It's been donkey's years since I played this on my old ZX Spectrum and seeing it again is a heartwarming reminder of my 8-bit days.
-Ocean released this tough isometric adventure in 1989 for the ST but I don't recall ever booting it up.
-Perhaps an 8-bit game wasn't appealing to me back then?
+Today, I stumbled upon Head Over Heels by pure chance.
+It’s been 'donkeys years' since I played this on my ZX Spectrum, and seeing it again is a heartwarming reminder of the 80s and its 8-bit games.

-Head Over Heels is a huge and intriguing adventure offering many sleepless nights!
-Highly recommended.
+Head Over Heels is a huge and intriguing adventure that’s sure to keep you up at night!!

 Saturday, January 14, 2017